 - Review the test information and click Finish.

-- Click the Recovery Steps tab to monitor the progress of the test and respond to messages.
+- Click the Recovery Steps tab in the recovery plan tab to monitor the progress of the test and respond to messages.

 What to do next